faizaubc/JonasCodingTest/README.md

 The swagger UI is installed.
-After running the web api keeping the URL type, swagger/ ENTER it should show the swagger api this way testing is easier
+After running the web api keeping the URL type, swagger/ ENTER it should show the swagger api this way testing is easier (URI looks something like this : http://localhost:51480/swagger/ui/index)

 1) Implement rest of Company controller functions, all the way down to data access layer